Are electric heater types suitable for older homes?

 Convection heaters are a popular choice for older homes due to their efficiency and quiet operation.
 These heaters work by circulating air and heating it as it passes through the unit.
 This creates a consistent and even warmth throughout the room.

-READ MORE What are the environmental benefits of electric heater types?
+READ MORE How to choose the appropriate wattage for electric heater types?

 a.
 Fan-Assisted Convection Heaters: Enhancing Heat Distribution